5 Organizations that Sponsor Design Events

 Hopefully these sponsors’ preferences will help some organizers to better understand what their potential partners are looking for.

-We've written a collection of other articles on sponsorship if you have more unanswered questions.
-We've also made some downloadable resources on the subject which you can find beyond the below button:
+We’ve written a collection of other articles on sponsorship if you have more unanswered questions.
+We’ve also made some downloadable resources for conference organisers, one of which you can find below: